ankitdatta07/CODTECH-Cloud-Computing-Internship/README.md

 * **Public URL of the Example File:** `https://storage.googleapis.com/codtech-internship-mybucket-2025/ilide.info-lux-algo-signals-amp-overlays-61-pr_4fd52ecacecd2db180613801d34f95c0.pdf'

-**Screenshot 4: Public File Opened in Browser (Optional but Recommended)** _Insert a screenshot here showing your public file successfully opened in a browser tab (ideally an incognito window) using its public URL.
-This visually confirms public access._

----

 ## Conclusion

 Task 1, "Cloud Storage Setup," has been successfully completed on Google Cloud Platform.
 I have demonstrated the creation of a storage bucket, the upload of example files, and the configuration of access permissions, including making a file publicly accessible.
 All work-related files and documentation are stored in this GitHub repository.# CODTECH-Cloud-Computing-Internship